Mini Pill (Progestin Only Pills or Progesterone Only Pill)

 - Do You Need to Use a Backup Method When You First Start Taking the Progestin-Only Pill?

-- Signs and Symptoms That Might Indicate Medical Problems from the Mini Pill
+- Signs and Symptoms That Might Indicate Medical Problems From the Mini Pills

-Mini-pill birth control drugs are basically oral contraceptives that contain the hormone progestin.
+Mini pills are basically oral contraceptives that contain the hormone progestin.
 These pills contain very less progestin as compared to other combination birth control pills.
-These mini-pills thicken the cervical mucus and thin the lining of the uterus, thus preventing the sperm from reaching the egg.
-One pill a day is the recommended dosage for women.
+These pills work by thickening the cervical mucus and thinning the lining of the uterus, thus preventing the sperm from reaching the egg.

 Who Can Take Progestin-Only Pills?

 Breastfeeding mothers can take progestin only-pills.
-Young women and women older than 35 who aren’t pregnant are also allowed to take these pills.
+Young women and women above 35 years of age, who aren’t pregnant are also allowed to take these pills.
 These pills work best for mothers who are six months into breastfeeding.

 Who Can’t Take These Pills?

-If you have an erratic work schedule, experience nausea or vomiting, or if your bodyweight is above 70 kgs then you won’t be able to take these pills.
-Patients with a positive history of vaginal bleeding, chronic liver disease, hypertension, and other chronic/atrial diseases are advised to not take these pills.
+If you have an erratic work schedule, experience nausea or vomiting, or if your body weight is above 70 kgs then you shouldn’t take these pills.
+Women with a positive history of vaginal bleeding, chronic liver disease, hypertension, and other chronic/atrial diseases are advised to not take these pills.
 Also, if you experience abdominal pain, vaginal bleeding, or nausea when taking these pills, stop taking them immediately and consult a healthcare professional.

-Breast cancer patients must avoid using these pills as well as other complications may arise from taking these pills.
+Breast cancer patients must avoid using these pills as other complications may arise from taking these pills.

 Advantages of Using Progestin-Only Pill

-These are the advantages of using progesterone only pills:
+Following are the advantages of using progesterone-only pills:

-- These pills are also ideal for breastfeeding women as they do not reduce breastmilk production
+- These pills are ideal for breastfeeding women as they do not reduce breastmilk production.

 Disadvantages of Using Progestin-Only Pill